dsikkema/playdo-frontend/ARCHITECTURE.md

    ```

 ### Linting and Formatting
 Maintaining code quality and consistency is essential for collaborative development.
-PlayDo uses Ruff for Python linting and formatting:
+Playdo uses Ruff for Python linting and formatting:

 1. Run linting to check for code issues:
    ```